cuinixam/pypeline/docs/internals/index.md

 This is relevant for local builds, where a user might want to execute specific targets.
 One might only want to execute a compile for a component or a specific code generation step.

 **Pipeline Step**

 The building blocks of a pipeline.

 **Pipeline Step Reference**

 This is just the name of the step.
-One needs this to be able to distiguish between finding a step and instantiating and executing a step.
+One needs this to be able to distinguish between finding a step and instantiating and executing a step.

 **Project Slurper**

 This is required to find all relevant configuration files.
 If one decides to use multiple configuration files, to define pipeline steps, the project slurper shall be used to find all of them.

 ### Feature proposals